-- a.
-The latest edition of the MUTCD, AASHTO Roadside Design Guide, Authority Specifications, and Authority Manual for Traffic Control in Work Zones. - b.
+- 1. The latest MUTCD, AASHTO Roadside Design Guide, Authority Specifications, and Authority Manual for Traffic Control in Work Zones. - 2.
 If applicable, messages shall be per Authority's Standard Drawings for Portable Variable Message Signing.
 Other messages shall adhere to guidance provided in the latest edition of the MUTCD.
-All messages are subject to approval from the Authority's Engineering and Operations Departments. - c.
-Design engineer shall provide plans depicting the location of the PVMS and the associated MPT for Operations review prior to within MPT Submission or Prior to Phase C.

-d.
-Consideration shall be given to the use of standard abbreviations and Authority Approved abbreviations (i.e. SUN, MON, etc.) to avoid misinterpretation by the travelling public.
-See Appendix A for examples of standard Abbreviations.
+All messages are subject to approval from the Authority's Engineering and Operations Departments. - 3.
+Design engineer shall provide plans depicting the location of the PVMS and the associated MPT for the Authority's Operations Department review within the MPT Submission or Phase C. - 4.
+Consideration shall be given to the use of acceptable abbreviations and Authority Approved abbreviations (e.g. SUN, MON, etc.) to avoid misinterpretation by the travelling public.
+See Appendix A for examples of acceptable and unacceptable abbreviations.

-2. Design Consideration
+B. Design Consideration